 Figure 7 Credit: Ellen Macarthur Foundation

 - In particular, the phenomenon of induced demand (which is poorly understood including by me until recently) means that unless we introduce demand management measures, all roads will fill up some of the time.
 You can’t remove congestion…you can only move it around!
 This video is a good explainer; building more road space generates more traffic.
+The DfT also commissioned a review of the academic literature related to induced demand in 2018.
 In reality its only 20-30% of peak time traffic that cause 100% of congestion on the M4 example.
 It is overwhelming clear that we should invest to provide a PT alternative for that 20-30% and price the road to ensure it operates more effectively for those that still need to use it.
 We really do have more than enough road space!

 Figure 8 What sort of future do we want?
 (I 405 in Los Angeles)